-Getting Valentine’s Day cards is oh, so much more fun for kiddos when they have a special mailbox in which to hold their love notes.
+Getting Valentine’s Day cards is a time-honored tradition, and when they have a special mailbox in which to hold their love notes it makes the event all the more memorable.
 And whether you’ve got a few minutes to cram or a few hours to spare DIY-ing with your little cupids, here are a few fun Valentine mailbox projects to try this year.

 Don't have time to run to the craft store?
 This silly Valentine's Monster is easy to make and uses items that you probably have in your house right now (Got a tissue box?
 An egg carton?
 Some pipe cleaners?
 You're almost there!).
 Head over to Giggles Galore to get the scoop.
 And, be sure to scroll all the way down and you'll see her other crazy-cute creation, a Pretty Little Piggy Valentine box made out of an empty bleach container.